1984 Philadelphia Phillies

 Managed by Paul Owens

-In 1984, the Phillies dismantled much of the veteran team that had reached six of the previous eight postseasons.
-Paul Owens stayed on as a caretaker manager for a final season.
-But he made a flurry of moves in the offseason.
-The year before, Von Hayes had arrived from Cleveland for five Phillies.
-Now another promising talent, Detroit's Glenn Wilson, came in return for 1983's sleeper star Willie Hernandez.
-(Wilson struggled all year in Philadelphia; Hernandez promptly won a Cy Young Award and an MVP.)
+The 1984 Philadelphia Phillies dismantled much of the veteran team that had reached six of the previous eight postseasons.
+Genral Manager Paul Owens stayed on as a caretaker manager for a final season.
+But he made a flurry of moves in the off-season.
+The year before, Von Hayes had arrived from the Cleveland Indians for five Phillies.
+Now another promising talent, the Detroit Tigers' Glenn Wilson, came in return for 1983's sleeper star, Willie Hernandez.
+Wilson struggled all year in Philadelphia and Hernandez promptly won a Cy Young Award and an MVP Award, so there is no need to ask who won that trade in the short term.

-Jerry Koosman joined the Phillies rotation in exchange for reliever Ron Reed: hardly a youth-movement trade, but the 41 year old Koosman acquitted himself well in 34 starts.
+Jerry Koosman joined the Phillies rotation in exchange for reliever Ron Reed: hardly a youth-movement trade, but the 41-year-old Koosman acquitted himself well in 34 starts.
 Most telling, however, for the long run, were promotions from within the organization.
-Many young home-grown players -- Juan Samuel, Ozzie Virgil, Jeff Stone, Kevin Gross, Marty Bystrom, Luis Aguayo, Steve Jeltz, and Rick Schu -- would see action for Philadelphia in '84.
+Many young home-grown players - Juan Samuel, Ozzie Virgil, Jeff Stone, Kevin Gross, Marty Bystrom, Luis Aguayo, Steve Jeltz, and Rick Schu - would see action for Philadelphia in 1984.

 Meanwhile, gone were Pete Rose, Joe Morgan, Tony Perez, Bob Dernier, and Gary Matthews.
-In Philly, John Denny, Bo Diaz, Garry Maddox, and Tug McGraw all saw their playing time reduced, either by injury or declining skills.
+Staying in Philly, John Denny, Bo Diaz, Garry Maddox, and Tug McGraw all saw their playing time reduced, either by injury or declining skills.

 Mike Schmidt won a Gold Glove and shared the home run and RBI titles.
-Samuel led the league in at-bats, triples -- and strikeouts.
+Samuel led the league in at-bats, triples - and strikeouts - and set a rookie record for stolen bases that would be shattered by Vince Coleman in less than a year.